SatyaVSarma/anomaly-detection-osvm/README.md

 The report contains :

 * A brief overview of the theoretical framework behind the algorithm
-* Abenchmark of its performances on both simulated and real world data (USPS).
+* A benchmark of its performances on both simulated and real world data (USPS).
 The corresponding code can be found in the Jupyter notebook.